adriangrepo/llm_experimentation/README.md

 # llm_experimentation

-Langchain and Ilama Index for indexing and retrival TruLend for evaluation
+- Langchain and Ilama Index for indexing and retrieval
+- TruLens for evaluation